Configure rotations

 ### Inferred order (default)

 This works for most meets.
-If your setup is straightforward, you can leave it on inferred and move on.
+If your setup is straightforward, leave the toggle off and move on.

 ## What's next